AshridgeTechnologies/elemento/stories/General usability Part 2.md

 - Adjust split between nav tree and property editor
 - Highlights show for App, Page, List items, elements at edge
+- Show what an element is at the top of the Property editor
 - Sort elements into the order they reference each other
 - Show a Page in the Preview
+- File permissions only requested once
 - Input adornment of = in Fx mode
 - Change to formula if type = at the start
 - Nav tree like power apps:  full width, menu at right, highlight and menu on hover